ohnoezlennydied/discord_wvw_verifyer/README.md

  Direct message the bot with "!verify API-KEY"

  ### Support
- ingame donations to lenny.2437 are are welcomed and appreciated
+ ingame donations to lenny.2437 are welcomed and appreciated